whitneyburton/portfolios/students/1611-front/kyle-zucker/20170112-kyle-zucker-m1.markdown

 ### Playing a Part

-I greatly value my relationships will everyone in the Turing comunity and made it a point to establish as many positive relationships in this mod.
-I feel satisfifed with my involvement.
+I greatly value my relationships will everyone in the Turing community and made it a point to establish as many positive relationships in this mod.
+I feel satisfied with my involvement.

 ------------------